ironhack-labs/lab-js-job-interview/answers.md

 1. Challenge 1:
-  - Answer:
+  - Answer: B
-  - Explanation:
+  - Explanation: Foo gets reassigned to "xyz" inside bar()

 2. Challenge 2:
-  - Answer:
+  - Answer: C
-  - Explanation:
+  - Explanation: a is a shadow variable inside the function and does not alter the variable outside its scope

 3. Challenge 3:
-  - Answer:
+  - Answer: C
-  - Explanation:
+  - Explanation: Hoisting concept

 4. Challenge 4:
-  - Answer:
+  - Answer: C
-  - Explanation:
+  - Explanation: Shallow copy alters object a as well

 5. Bonus - Challenge 5: